shawnatuli/radiation_oncology_analysis/README.md

 Source: /table_creation/article2

-# 3.
-Q: What are the treatment delays of cervical cancer with or without HIV infection in Botswana 2013-2020?

-"Treatment delays of cervical cancer with or without human immunodeficiency virus infection in Botswana 2013-2020"

-Source: /table_creation/article3

-# 4. International Gynecologic Cancer Society
+# 3. International Gynecologic Cancer Society
 Q: What is the role for Neoadjuvant chemotherapy and less invasive surgery in management of early stage cervical cancer in Botswana?

 "Role for Neoadjuvant chemotherapy and less invasive surgery in management of early stage cervical cancer in Botswana"